jakemarotta/FXMLExercise/README.md

 private ObjectProperty<Color> propertyB = new SimpleObjectProperty();

 public static void bindProperties() {
-  p2.bind(propertyA);  // propertyB reflects changes made to propertyA p2.bindBidirectional(p1); // both propertyA and propertyB reflect changes made to each other }
+  propertyB.bind(propertyA);  // propertyB reflects changes made to propertyA propertyB.bindBidirectional(propertyA); // both propertyA and propertyB reflect changes made to each other }
 ```
 `propertyA` and `propertyB` above are both ObjectProperties with values of type Color.
 If we want `propertyB` to always have the same value as `propertyA`, we can simply write `propertyB.bind(propertyA)`.
 This has three notable effects: